- Etiquette and Technique

 The Round’s dance history

-The Round’s dance history pages list all the dances called at the weekly meetings, over the last 10 years or so, and are a useful resource for callers.
+The Round’s dance history pages list all the dances called at the weekly meetings, over the last 15 years or so, and are a useful resource for callers.
+There are also search procedures that can list all the times that a specified dance has been called in specified years, or list all the dances that a specified caller has called, or list the most frequently called dances over a number of years.

 Information for Callers